Position - Property CSS

 Horizontal position defined by | Width defined by |

-A similar problem can arise between the top
+A similar problem can arise between the top, bottom and height properties.

 top | bottom | height |